itsNitinRaj/SnapDoc/README.md

 ```

 ## Contributing
-Want to improve SnapLog?
+Want to improve SnapDoc?
 Feel free to fork the repo, open issues, and submit pull requests! 🚀